THE TENDER AGONY

-Thou hast ravished my heart, my sister, my spouse; thou hast ravished my heart with one of thine eyes, with one chain of thy neck.
+You have ravished my heart, My sister, my spouse; you have ravished my heart with one look of your eyes, with one link of your necklace.
 (Song of Solomon 4:9)

-Turn away thine eyes from me, for they have overcome me: thy hair is as a flock of goats that appear from Gilead.
+Turn your eyes away from me, for they have overcome me.
+Your hair is like a flock of goats Going down from Gilead.
 (Song of Solomon 6:5)

-Many waters cannot quench love, neither can the floods drown it: if a man would give all the substance of his house for love, it would utterly be contemned.
+Many waters cannot quench love, nor can the floods drown it.
+If a man would give for love all the wealth of his house, it would be utterly despised.
 (Song of Solomon 8:7)

 But the Bride of Christ, the Wife of God’s Passover Lamb, is cut off from God because of the sin of Adam.
 Christ offered to bear her sin in order to bring her to Himself.

 Christ chose to be separated from His Father for a brief season so His Wife, Israel, could be restored to God’s favor.